RunestoneInteractive/httlads/_sources/PredictiveAnalytics/glossary.rst

 **SQL:** Structured Query Language is a programming language that is used to manipulate databases.

-**Train-Test Split:** It is the process of splitting the data into a training set and a testing set, building a model using the training set and validating it using the testing set.
+**Train-Test Split:** It is the process of splitting the data into a training set and a testing set, building a model using the training set, and validating it using the testing set.

 Keywords